joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/06/01/crosswords/wordle-review-1809.html

 **Starmer Braces for Release of More Files About Mandelson and Epstein**\
-`The British government is to publish a second batch of documents about Prime Minister Keir Starmer’s appointment of Peter Mandelson as U.S. ambassador.`\
+`A second batch of documents about the former U.S. ambassador Peter Mandelson, who was fired over his links to Jeffrey Epstein, could create more problems for Prime Minister Keir Starmer.`\
 https://www.nytimes.com/2026/06/01/world/europe/mandelson-files-epstein-starmer-uk.html

 **How Lebanon’s Best Chance to Disarm Hezbollah Failed**\